Due to the Corona pandemic we unfortunately have to inform you that we are not organizing any school events this year.

 More information is available on the German language version of this page.

-Our institute offers a limited number of academic internships for high school students in the context of the secondary school curriculum.
+Our institute offers a limited number of academic internships for high school students (from the age of 16 years) in the context of the secondary school curriculum.
 Please send your application to Susanne Héjja (firstname.lastname@example.org).

 You may visit our exhibit of wood from Thuringian trees and mosaic of construction rocks in the rotunda.
 Please make an appointment for a guided tour.

 On a project day, high school students can learn more about specific research topics.
 Due to limited capacity, project days must be planned ahead of time.
 Generally, short-term requests cannot be considered.

 On the basis of the curriculum, the Max Planck Society has edited scientific topics and outcomes for secondary school students: biomax, geomax and techmax are loose-leafs in the journal Max Planck Research.
 Check out the max-wissen page for students and teachers.
 Contributions from our institute (in German):